Cubolink/PointNoiseAttentionRepairer/README.md

 2. Some of the code of this project is borrowed from [VRC-Net](https://github.com/paul007pl/MVP_Benchmark)

+3. A lot of the code of this project is taken from [PointAttN](https://github.com/ohhhyeahhh/PointAttN), since this repo stared as a fork.

+4. There is also code from [Convolutional Occupancy Networks](https://pengsongyou.github.io/conv_onet) too.

 ## 5. Cite this work

-If you use PointAttN in your work, please cite our paper:
+If you use PointAttN in your work, please cite the original paper:

 ```
 @article{Wang_Cui_Guo_Li_Liu_Shen_2024,